arsweeny/bestinbloom/ReadMe.md

 ## Palettes Available

-Palettes in this package correspond to each set of outfits in every episode, named accordingly.
+Palettes in this package correspond to Yan & Henck’s outfits in each episode of The Big Flower Fight Season1, named accordingly.

 ### Episode 1